-1442.04 Litigation Involving Patent [R-1]
+1442.04 Litigation Involving Patent

-In situations in which the patent for which reissue is being sought is, or has been, involved in litigation which raised a question material to examination of the reissue application, such as the validity of the patent, or any allegation of fraud, the existence of such litigation must be brought to the attention of the Office by the applicant at the time of, or shortly after, filing the application, either in the reissue oath or declaration, or in a separate paper, preferably accompanying the application as filed.
+Where the patent for which reissue is being sought is, or has been, involved in litigation which raised a question material to examination of the reissue application, such as the validity of the patent, or any allegation of fraud, the existence of such litigation must be brought to the attention of the Office by the applicant at the time of, or shortly after, filing the application, either in the reissue oath or declaration, or in a separate paper, preferably accompanying the application as filed.
 Litigation begun after filing of the reissue application also should be promptly brought to the attention of the Office.
-The details and documents from the litigation, insofar as they are "material to the examination" of the reissue application as defined in 37 CFR 1.56(a), should accompany the application as filed, or be submitted as promptly thereafter as possible.
+The details and documents from the litigation, insofar as they are "material to the examination" of the reissue application as defined in 37 CFR 1.56(a), should accompany the application as filed, or be submitted as promptly thereafter as possible (note § 1414.05).
 For example, the defenses raised against validity of the patent, or charges of fraud or inequitable conduct in the litigation, would normally be "material to the examination" of the reissue application.
 It would, in most situations, be appropriate to bring such defenses to the attention of the Office by filing in the reissue application a copy of the Court papers raising such defenses.
 As a minimum, the applicant should call the attention of the Office to the litigation, the existence and nature of any allegations relating to validity and/or "fraud" relating to the original patent, and the nature of litigation materials relating to these issues.
 Enough information should be submitted to clearly inform the Office of the nature of these issues so that the Office can intelligently evaluate the need for asking for further materials in the litigation.
 Thus, the existence of supporting materials which may substantiate allegations of invalidity or "fraud" should, at least, be fully described, or submitted.
 The Office is not interested in receiving voluminous litigation materials which are not relevant to the Office's consideration of the reissue application.
 The status of the litigation should be updated in the reissue application as soon as significant events happen in the litigation.
+Subsection (i) added to 37 CFR 1.56 effective July 1, 1982 provides that the "Office may require applicant to supply information pursuant to paragraph (a) of this section."

 When a reissue application is filed, the examiner should determine whether the original patent has been adjudicated by a court.
 The decision of the court and also other papers in the suit may give information essential to the examination of the reissue.
 The patented file will contain notices of the filing and termination of infringement suits on the patent.
 Such notices are required by law to be filed by the clerks of the District Courts.
 These notices do not indicate if there was an opinion by the court, nor whether a decision was published.
 Shepard's Federal Citations and the cumulative digests of the United States Patents Quarterly, both of which are in the Office Law Library, contain tables of patent numbers giving the citation of published decisions concerning the patent.
-Where papers are not otherwise conveniently obtainable, the applicant may be requested to supply or lend copies of papers and records in suits, or the Office of the Solicitor may be requested to obtain them from the court.
+Where papers are not otherwise conveniently obtainable, the applicant may be requested to supply copies of papers and records in suits, or the Office of the Solicitor may be requested to obtain them from the court.
 The information thus obtained should be carefully considered for its bearing on the proposed claims of the reissue, particularly when the reissue application was filed in view of the holding of a court.